Anusree6154s/mern_stack-coder_dost/1. React - Coder Dost/README.md

 5. State, useState hook
 6. Forms, Event Objects, lifting state up, controlled/uncontrolled input
    - **Lifting State:**
-        - Passing the states [state, setState], via inside another function, as props to chldren components
+        - Passing the states [state, setState], via inside another function, as props to chldren components.
+As in not letting setState leave the parent component
         - Lifting state up involves passing state values and modifying functions as props from parent to child components.
         - Passing setState directly as a prop lets the child component modify the parent's state directly.
         - It's like letting a child directly change the parent's stuff, which is not how things usually work in React.